 Detailed assessment policies and procedures for all taught programmes are specified in the Guide to Assessment, Standards, Marking and Feedback.

-Specific programme requirements relating to assessment are as approved by the Senate on the recommendation of the Board of Studies concerned.
-For programmes governed by the new modular scheme, requirements are detailed in programme specifications.
+Specific programme requirements relating to assessment are as approved by the University Teaching Committee on the recommendation of the Board of Studies concerned.
+Modifications will be approved by the Faculty Learning and Teaching Groups or Boards of Studies, as appropriate.
+Requirements for individual programmes are detailed in programme specifications.

 (a) Every module is summatively assessed using the appropriate mark scale.
 Credit for the module is awarded on passing a module’s assessment(s).
 In defined circumstances, credit may be awarded for failed module(s) where the failure is compensated by achievement in other modules.
 Mark scales and requirements for the award of credit are set out in the Guide to Assessment, Standards, Marking and Feedback.